Twin Cities, Gemini

 He trailed off as an odd, reverent silence settled into the room.
 As the last of the cheering died down, all eyes once again turned to the girl who stood on the boat.

 “The families that run the city—we were nothing to them,” she continued, her squeaking voice ringing clear.
-“They probably forgot our existence already despite everything they did.
+“They probably didn’t even remember we existed even after everything they did.
 We were probably just like ants to them.
 Something they didn’t even care or think about when they stepped down on us.
 Squashing us.”
 Here, the girl paused and seemed to make eye contact with every single person in the room, including Cadence herself.
 “But we gave them a taste of their own medicine.
 We showed them what the bite of an ant can do.”

 No one clapped, yet there was determination in the air.
-All eyes were locked on the girl’s form, all heads nodding in agreement.
+All eyes were locked on the girl’s figure, all heads nodding in agreement.

 Cadence was missing something.
 She knew she was definitely missing something.
 Where was this animosity coming from?
 Sure, the crime families operating in the Twin Cities kicked in a few dozen people or so, but that was business.
 They never did anything involving children.
 Ricardo was fond of children.
 What was this?

 Of course they were.
 Cadence resisted sighing.